22 Liebenrood Road

 Hospice care is what we call the treatment and support we offer to people with life-limiting conditions.
 We combine specialist medical care for managing pain and other symptoms, with other emotional, practical and spiritual support.

 You might stay with us to receive inpatient care for a short time, or a longer stay.
-We can offer the same care, services and advice to you as a visitor, by using our clinics and day services, if you are comfortable and supported at home and prefer to stay there.
-We will also visit you in your own home.
+We can offer the same care, services and advice to you as a visitor or at home (fi you are comfortable and supported and prefer to stay there) via our clinical nurse specialists.

 Duchess of Kent Hospice in pictures